MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/deploy/Deploying-graphics-devices-using-dda.md

 ### Troubleshoot issues with mounting a GPU

-If you've passed a GPU into a VM but Remote Desktop Services or an application isn't recognizing the GPU, check for the following common issues.
+If you pass a GPU into a VM but Remote Desktop Services or an application isn't recognizing the GPU, check for the following common issues.

-- Make sure you've installed the most recent version of the GPU vendor's supported driver, and that the driver isn't reporting errors.
+- Make sure you install the most recent version of the GPU vendor's supported driver, and that the driver isn't reporting errors.
 You can do so by checking the device state in Device Manager.
 - Make sure your device has enough MMIO space allocated within the VM.
 For more information, see [MMIO Space](../plan/Plan-for-Deploying-Devices-using-Discrete-Device-Assignment.md#mmio-space).
 - Make sure you use a GPU that the vendor supports being used in this configuration.
 For example, some vendors prevent their consumer cards from working when passed through to a VM.
 - Make sure the application supports running inside a VM, and that the application supports both the GPU and its associated drivers.
 Some applications have allowlists of GPUs and environments.
 - If you use the Remote Desktop Session Host role or Windows Multipoint Services on the guest, you must make sure that a specific Group Policy entry is set to allow use of the default GPU.
-Use a Group Policy Object applied to the guest (or the Local Group Policy Editor on the guest) to navigate to the following Group Policy item:
+Use a Group Policy Object applied to the guest (or the Local Group Policy Editor on the guest).
+Navigate to the following Group Policy item:

   **Computer Configuration\Administrator Templates\Windows Components\Remote Desktop Services\Remote Desktop Session Host\Remote Session Environment\Use hardware graphics adapters for all Remote Desktop Services sessions**.

-  Set the Group Policy value to **Enabled**, then reboot the VM once the policy has been applied.
+  Set the Group Policy value to **Enabled**, then reboot the VM after you apply the policy.